ShelfFoundry/psa-parser/README.md

 The implementation is based on independent analysis of PSA files and operational experience with planogram workflows.

+## Project Scope

+`psa-parser` is an interchange utility for reading PSA files.
+It is not intended to be a planogram editor, PSA authoring tool, or complete PSA compatibility layer.

+The parser may be used by downstream tools to convert PSA input into other data models.
+PSA writing is not planned.

 ## Requirements

 - Linux/macOS shell environment